 Deciding how much your kill fee should be boils down to personal preference, and can be structured in any number of ways.
 For example, you could:

 There are some situations in which a kill fee simply won’t be needed.
-For example, if you are paid on receipt of your work, rather than publication.
-Speaking from experience, my work is almost always payment upon receipt.
+For example, if you’re paid on receipt of your work, rather than publication.

 They sure are!
 There are strong arguments both for and against.
 The Against camp point out that if a client enters into a contract the terms of that contract should always be honoured – whether the work is cancelled or not.
 Your full payment should be factored into the cost of cancellation, and you should always insist on full payment.